autarc/optimal-select/README.md

 By default following attributes are excluded for robustness towards changes:
 - style (inline styles often used for dynamic visualizations)
 - data-reactid (reacts element identifier which depends on the current DOM structure)
+- data-react-checksum (react string rendered markup which depends on the current DOM structure)

 ```js